TheSLinux/buildsystem/_utils/README.md

 ## Purpose

 This branch `_utils` provides some utils for `TheSLinux` developers.
-The source of this utils is found in [2].
+The source of this util is found in [2].

 ## License.
 Author